-The past nine months has seen a stream of funds targeting blockchain innovation.
-PwC is following this phenomenon as well as participating in its promotion.
+The past nine months have seen a stream of funds targeting blockchain innovation.
+PWC is following this phenomenon as well as participating in its promotion.
 With $1.4 billion being funneled into digital currency and blockchain applications worldwide, the future looks promising.

 What do you think about the $1.4 billion in blockchain-related investments this year?
 Let us know in the comments below.

 Images via Shutterstock, and PWC websites.

 Bitcoin.com believes in freedom of speech – and that’s what you’ll always find on our Forums.
 We don’t censor anyone, no matter how controversial your opinion and no matter what direction you support for bitcoin’s future.
 All the experts hang out there; you’re bound to get some good advice.